aistabci/abci-docs/en/docs/storage.md

 ## Home Area

 Home area is the disk area of the Lustre file system shared by interactive and compute nodes, and is available to all ABCI users by default.
-The disk quota is limited to 200GiB.
+The disk quota is limited to 200 GiB.

 !!! warning
     In Home area, there is an upper limit on the number of files that can be created under one directory.